pawarherschel/UniOfAalto/condensed-script.typ

 A random alien fires

-while space bar was pressed
+while space bar is pressed

-This required the player
+This requires the player

 to choose between